-05 Jun The Heart of the Blues
+05 Jun The Heart of the Blues The Mississippi Delta Speaks to Music Lovers Everywhere

-This is the heart of the Delta, a brooding, magnificent plain in northwest Mississippi that runs south to Vicksburg, east to Mississippi’s central mountain range and spills over into Arkansas to the west and Tennessee to the north.
+This is the heart of the Delta, a brooding, magnificent plain in northwest Mississippi that runs south to Vicksburg, east to Mississippi’s central mountain range, and spills over into Arkansas to the west and Tennessee to the north.

 The blues were born around here at the turn of the century, and its ghosts still haunt the place.
 The markers are everywhere: gravestones standing in empty fields, a roofless, wooden shack at the side of the road, a weather-beaten barn, its paint peeling.

 This was the music of poor, rural Southern blacks living under brutal conditions in post-emancipation times.
 It would seem it all happened too long ago to matter.
-The world is different place now.
+The world is a different place now.

 The bewildering technology that surrounds us, the huge and increasingly remote corporations we work for, the communities we live in but are no longer part of, all have created what folklorist Alan Lomax calls “the sense of being a commodity rather than a person; the loss of love and of family and of place.”